blukatdevelopment/FPS_Framework/Planning/README.md

 Each role should have responsibilities laid out in terms of tasks and acceptance criteria that can be marked complete or ready for review.

-This iteration should, in itself, contain a few steps.
+This iteration should, in itself, contain a few steps(These are not necessarily sequential).

 0. DONE Set up camera to view these steps.
 1. DONE Generate single flat Gridmap (Perhaps with one cube poking up to show tile boundaries.)